nirajdevpandey/Emotion-Detection-from-Speech/README.md

 Given a voice detecting emotion it holds.
 Such as - Angry, Happy, Sad, Disgust, Neutral, Surprise &amp; Pleasant.
 Etc...

-the accuracy of the model is really bad at the moment , Hold on .... till December 15.
-You will see a good model.
+Many more good model will be uploaded before 15 Dec.
+Hold on You will see many better models with impressive accuracy.
 Thanks

 Find complete 2800 stimuli here on my google drive - https://drive.google.com/drive/u/0/my-drive